schroedtert/test-rtd/docs/source/jpscore/jpscore_tests_juelich.rst

    px = scipy.stats.chisquare(nx)[1]
    py = scipy.stats.chisquare(ny)[1]

-Expected result: The mean value of the 1000 p-values of the
+Expected result: The mean value of the 1000 p-values of the :math:`\chi^2`-test should be around 0.5.

-.. math:: \chi^2

--test should be around 0.5.

 Validation
 ==========

 -  **Test 1**: 1D movement with periodical boundary

-   The shape of the fundamental diagram

-   .. math:: (\rho, v

-   ) should be realistic (decreasing velocity with increasing density).
+   The shape of the fundamental diagram :math:`(\rho, v)` should be realistic (decreasing velocity with increasing density).

 -  **Test 2**: 2D unidirectional flow in corridor with periodical boundary

-   The shape of the fundamental diagram

-   .. math:: (\rho, v

-   ) should be realistic (decreasing velocity with increasing density).
+   The shape of the fundamental diagram :math:`(\rho, v)` should be realistic (decreasing velocity with increasing density).

 -  **Test 3**: Unidirectional flow in corridor with open boundary

-   The shape of the fundamental diagram

-   .. math:: (\rho, v

-   ) should be realistic (decreasing velocity with increasing density).
+   The shape of the fundamental diagram :math:`(\rho, v)` should be realistic (decreasing velocity with increasing density).

 -  **Test 4**: Unidirectional flow around a Corner

    The fundamental diagram is measured in two different locations.
    Before the corner and after the corner.
-The shape of the fundamental diagram

-   .. math:: (\rho, v

-   ) should be realistic (decreasing velocity with increasing density).
+The shape of the fundamental diagram :math:`(\rho, v)` should be realistic (decreasing velocity with increasing density).

 -  **Test 5**: Flow through bottleneck

-   The flow

-   .. math:: J = N / \Delta t

-   , with

-   .. math:: N

-   is the total number of participants in the run and

-   .. math:: \Delta t

-   is the time interval between the first and the last pedestrian entering the bottleneck, should increase linearly with increasing width of the bottleneck.
+   The flow :math:`J = N / \Delta t`, with :math:`N` is the total number of participants in the run and :math:`\Delta t` is the time interval between the first and the last pedestrian entering the bottleneck, should increase linearly with increasing width of the bottleneck.

 -  **Test 6**: Merging flow in T-junction

    The fundamental diagram is measured in three different locations.
    Right and left of the T-junction and after the merging of flows.

-   The shape of the fundamental diagram

-   .. math:: (\rho, v

-   ) should be realistic (decreasing velocity with increasing density).
+   The shape of the fundamental diagram :math:`(\rho, v)` should be realistic (decreasing velocity with increasing density).

 -  **Test 7** - Bidirectional flow in corridor

-   The shape of the fundamental diagram

-   .. math:: (\rho, v

-   ) should be realistic (decreasing velocity with increasing density).
+   The shape of the fundamental diagram :math:`(\rho, v)` should be realistic (decreasing velocity with increasing density).

 --------------